 Available to rent: Canoes, kayaks, river tubing

-Other offerings: Paintball, Gladiator Challenge, stay and play packages, skiing and snowboarding in the winter
+Other offerings: Paintball, Gladiator Challenge, stay and play packages, snow tubing, skiing and snowboarding in the winter

 While you're there: Boone is also home to the Boone & Scenic Valley Railroad, a heritage railroad featuring a museum and offering train rides through the beautiful countryside.

 Want to explore the Iowa waterways but take out all the guesswork?
 Let Seven Oaks plan your trip down the Des Moines River valley.
-They rent canoes, kayaks, and tubes, offering a seven-mile float (2 – 4 hours) for all three vessels and a 15-mile option (5 – 8 hours) for canoers and kayakers.
+They rent canoes, kayaks, and tubes, offering a seven-mile float (2 – 4 hours) for all three vessels.

 The scenic routes take you past animals, wildflowers, breathtaking ledges, an iconic bald eagle nest, and under the longest and highest double-track railway bridge in the world with trains passing 185 feet overhead.
 Suitable for families with kids and friends without, there are plenty of sandbars along the way to explore and stretch your legs.
 Your trip includes complimentary transportation to and from the drop spots.